 “During that period, the Commission was composed largely of conservative and authoritarian administrators with over two decades of experience [of being] unable or, more likely, unwilling to accept the Association as a partner in working towards tolerable industrial relations.
 The employer resorted to various tactics designed to undermine the Association’s effectiveness.
 These included incredible delays in negotiations and refusal to honour binding arbitration decisions favourable to the Association.”

-A 1967 arbitration decision that was extremely favourable to the Association led the way for future change.
+A 1967 arbitration decision that was extremely favourable to the Association led the way for a future change.
 President Syd Brown, who also served terms as President of the Police Association of Ontario and the Canadian Police Association, spearheaded the charge.
 During the period from 1964 to 1971, the salary of a First Class Police Constable increased from $5,904 to $10,750, benefits increased dramatically and working conditions improved.

-The TPA’s wins at the bargaining table, led the way for other associations and police unions to take similar action.
+The TPA’s wins at the bargaining table led the way for other associations and police unions to take similar action.
 By 1976, police labour unrest had spread across the country.
 In Sydney, Nova Scotia, officers refused to cross picket lines of a strike with which they sympathized.
 Metro went on a slowdown over two-man cars.
 Regina went on an illegal strike to speed up contract negotiations.

 The TPA Today

-As the size of the police service and the needs of the membership have increased, so too have the services offered by the Association.
+As the size of the police service and the needs of the members have increased, so too have the services offered by the Association.
 From our humble beginnings with no full-time staff, we now have nine full-time directors, a legal team, accounting professionals, research and investigative specialists and consultants and full-time support staff.
 Working together, this team ensures that members enjoy salaries, benefits and representation that are second to none.